bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- mention search by phone and email with a link to a special method
+- mention search by phone numbers and email with a link to a special method.

 {% endnote %}